 There are currently no active references in this article.

 The large and complex genus Acer is being revised for Trees and Shrubs Online section by section.
 First to be published (August 2020) is Section Macrantha, the snakebark maples; the generic introduction has followed in September 2020.
-Text for Section Palmata series Sinensia was published in October 2020, and Section Platanoidea and Eurasian members of Section Acer is in the editing process, as is an overall introduction to the genus.
+Text for Section Palmata series Sinensia was published in October 2020, and Section Platanoidea and Eurasian members of Section Acer is in the editing process.

-We would like to be able to complete the entries for Acer, and are loooking for sponsors to enable this work to be continued: if you could help please email me on email@example.com
+We would like to be able to complete the entries for Acer, and are looking for sponsors to enable this work to be continued: if you could help, please email me on firstname.lastname@example.org